Skip to Site Header Skip to Main Content Skip to Footer

 Once you try them, you'll know which noise color will be most effective for you.
 If you're interested in experimenting with pink noise, one of the easiest ways to do so is by using a pink noise machine or app.
 If you're not sure about which options are available, try looking for environmental sounds like waves crashing or gentle rainfall, as these are often examples of pink noise.

-Keep in mind that experimenting with different colors and volume levels may be necessary to determine if colored noise can improve sleep.
+Keep in mind that experimenting with different colors and volume levels may be necessary to determine if colored noise can really improve sleep quality.

 Citations / Resources